zanuka-labs/dartland/dart/README.md

 ## Encryption
   - [Simple RSA Encryption](https://pub.dartlang.org/packages/simple_rsa) - Flutter plugin to encrypt and decrypt string with a public and a private key
+  - [passsword](https://pub.dartlang.org/packages/password) - A set of high-level APIs over PointyCastle to hash and verify passwords securely
   - [Pointy Castle](https://github.com/PointyCastle/pointycastle) - port of Bouncy Castle from Java to Dart